-In this section, the performance of the proposed algorithm DSPL is evaluated for both synthetic and real-world datasets in robust regression task.
-After the experimental setup has been introduced in Section 5.1, we present the results for the regression coefficient recovery performance with different settings using synthetic data in Section 5.2.
-Due to the space limitation, the real-world data evaluation based on house rental price prediction is presented in the extended version2.
+robust regression task.
+After the experimental setup has been introduced in Section 5.1, we present the results for the regression coefficient recovery performance with different settings using synthetic data in Section 5.2, followed by house rental price prediction evaluation using real-world data in Section 5.3.
 All the experiments were performed on a 64-bit machine with an Intel(R) Core(TM) quad-core processor (i7CPU@3.6GHz) and 32.0GB memory.
-Details of both the source code and the datasets used in the experiment can be downloaded here3.
+Details of both the source code and the datasets used in the experiment can be downloaded here1.